-Students can officially withdraw from school by dropping all registered courses for the term through their PAWS account.
-Students can contact the Office of the Registrar at (251) 460-6251 or by email at firstname.lastname@example.org for more information regarding the withdrawal process.
+Official withdrawals occur when an enrolled student drops all registered courses for the term through their PAWS account.
+Students may contact the Office of the Registrar at (251) 460-6251 or by email at firstname.lastname@example.org for more information regarding the official withdrawal process.

 2. Unofficial Withdrawals:

-If a student begins attendance, receives federal Title IV aid, but then ceases to attend class without officially withdrawing; the student is considered to have unofficially withdrawn for federal Title IV aid purposes.
+Unofficial withdrawals occur when an enrolled student begins attendance, received federal Title IV aid, but ceases to attend class without officially withdrawing; the student is considered to have unofficially withdrawn for federal Title IV aid purposes.
 This includes students who earn failing grades in all classes if it is determined the student ceased attending classes before the end of the term.
 The withdrawal date for students who unofficially withdraw is the last date of class participation reported by the student’s instructor(s).